Seore287/P3D-Coursework/Game Design Document.md

 ### Allies
 - Elder Lyra: a wise sage in the Sparkling Peaks who provides guidance and lore about Lumina’s history.
-- The Botanist: a knowledgeable explorer in the Luminous Jungle, who assists Rex and provides insights into the flora and fauna.
+- The Botanist: a knowledgeable explorer in the Luminous Jungle, who assists Talin and provides insights into certain areas of the game scene.
-- Orin the Miner: a rugged, resourceful NPC in the Radiant Abyss who helps Rex navigate the treacherous underground terrain.
+- Orin the Miner: a rugged, resourceful NPC in the Radiant Abyss who helps the player navigate the treacherous underground terrain.

 ## Gameplay Mechanics
 ### ​Game Structure
 - Sparkling Peaks: icy slopes, slippery surfaces, and crystaline caves filled with environmental hazards like falling icicles and strong winds.
 - Radiant Abyss: an underground realm with phosphorescent crystals, floating platforms, and gravity-defying puzzles.
-- Luminous Jungle: a dense rainforest with bioluminscent flora and hidden paths.
+- Luminous Jungle: a dense rainforest with bioluminscent and hidden paths.
 - Shimmering Desert: a vast desert with ancient ruins.

 ### Game Controls